-The field survey was conducted in October 2013.
+The field survey was conducted in October 2013 and November 2014.
 During this field survey, most of the corridor was covered on foot.
 The dominant tree species were noted, general height and abundance was recorded and care was taken to look for any protected species, although none are listed in the literature.
 It is important to note that only a rapid survey was conducted and not a full plant survey.
-This will need 18 months to ensure all flowering plants are encountered.
+This will need a minimum of 18 months to ensure all flowering plants are encountered.